Asiderr/gcpdiff/README.md

   `--api {compute,compute-beta,gke-std,gke-std-beta,gke-ent,gke-backup}`:
                                           The Google API that will be analyzed

-> For know analysis only GCP compute API
+> For now this tool works only for GCP compute API

 #### Optional arguments